 But head-to-head matchups are still fun from a competitive standpoint, so we don’t eliminate them entirely.
 Instead, we add a second game to the schedule every week: against the league average score.
 All of the scores from the starting lineups of the league are averaged, and if your score is higher than the average, you receive a win.
 Typically, six teams score above the average and six teams score below the average.
 So in any given week, your team can go 2-0 (you beat the average and your head-to-head opponent), 1-1 (you beat one of them), or 0-2 (you beat neither).
 This forces teams to be more consistent on a week-to-week basis while rewarding high scoring teams and keeping the competitiveness of head-to-head play intact.

-2. Blind Bidding Waivers: At Apex, you won’t have to worry about not getting the hottest free agent because you aren’t at the bottom of the standings or don’t have the random “waiver priority”.
-Since free agent acquisition is such a vital part of being successful in fantasy football, there should be some strategy involved.
+At Apex, you won’t have to worry about not getting the hottest free agent because you aren’t at the bottom of the standings or don’t have the random “waiver priority”.
+Since free-agent acquisition is such a vital part of being successful in fantasy football, there should be some strategy involved.
 In Apex leagues, you get $500 in “blind bidding” money to spend on free agents.
 During the designated period each week, you bid on free agents.
 However, you will not know what any other team bids at the time you make your bids, so you must weigh the estimated market value for each free agent.
-This forces owners to balance aggression with frugality and brings a whole new aspect of strategy to the equation.
+This forces owners to balance aggression with frugality and brings a whole new aspect of the strategy to the equation.

-3. Deep Starting Lineups: On other fantasy sites, shallow starting lineups handicap the best owners.
+On other fantasy sites, shallow starting lineups handicap the best owners.
 When lineups only require a few starting players, the owners who are able to identify the sleepers and later-round values are not rewarded while the casual player is not punished for his or her lack of knowledge.
 The lazy and uninformed owners are exposed when you are forced to start a deeper starting lineup.
-At Apex, each team starts eight skill-position players (QB, RB, RB, WR, WR, WR, TE, RB/WR/TE) in addition to a kicker and defense.
+At Apex, each team starts eight skill-position players (QB, 2 RBs, 3 WRs, TE, a Flex that can be RB/WR/TE) in addition to a kicker and defense.
 We also keep rosters deep with a total of 18 roster spots so you have room to stash your favorite backups and breakout candidates.

 Our format is so popular and innovative that we have been featured on Rotoworld and Yahoo Sports for three straight years hosting a fantasy football league for the most well-known fantasy football analysts using our league settings and brand.